 Critical Acquisition Positions (CAPs)

-The Army Acquisition Executive designates critical acquisition positions based on the criticality of the position to the acquisition program, effort or function supported.
-All military acquisition positions in the grade of lieutenant colonel and higher are designated as critical acquisition positions, and officers assigned to such positions must be Army Acquisition Corps members upon entering the position.
-With the exception of key leadership positions, officers must be Level III certified in the acquisition career field designated for the position within 24 months of assignment or possess an approved waiver.
-In addition, CAPs are assigned the position code of “Z,” which indicates that the position can be filled by acquisition officers with either a predominantly program management (Area of Concentration A) or contracting (Area of Concentration C) background at the grade of lieutenant colonel and above.
-The statutory tenure for all critical acquisition positions is three years; however, project managers of Acquisition Category I programs will have a four-year tenure.
+CAPs are a subset of Army Acquisition Workforce positions.
+The Army Acquisition Executive designates CAPs based on the criticality of the position to the acquisition program, effort, or function supported.
+All military acquisition positions in the grade of lieutenant colonel and higher are designated as CAPs.
+Except for Key Leadership Positions (KLPs), officers must attain the highest level of certification in the applicable functional area, except for Program Management, which requires Practitioner or higher level certification within the grace period prescribed in the DoDI 5000.66 In addition, CAPs are assigned the position code (POSCO) of “Z.” The “Z” position code indicates that the position can be filled by acquisition officers with either a predominantly Program Management (AOC A) or Contracting (AOC C) background at the grade of lieutenant colonel and above.
+The statutory tenure for all CAPs is three years; however, Project Managers of ACAT 1 programs will have a four-year statutory tenure.

 Centralized Selection List (CSL)

-A Headquarters, Department of the Army board centrally selects a limited number of high-performing officers and civilians for CSL key billets.
-The CSL process identifies the most critical organizations that require centrally selected leaders to meet their leadership and management needs.
-This process selects the best-qualified officers, with the right skills and experiences, to lead Army professionals, prepare for the full spectrum of military operations and manage the Army’s resources.
-The Army’s Centralized Command/Key Billet Selection System designates all the Army’s CSL positions into one of two categories: CSL Command or CSL Key Billet.
-All Army Acquisition Corps CSL positions are designated as Key Billets and include project manager, product manager, contracting brigade commander, contracting battalion commander and acquisition director (both at the colonel and lieutenant colonel level).
+The CSL process identifies the CAPs that require centrally selected leaders to meet the leadership and functional/technical competencies required for mission success.
+This process selects the best-qualified leaders, with the right skill and experiences, to lead Army professionals, prepare for the full spectrum of military operations, and manage the Army’s resources.
+All Army acquisition CSL positions are designated as Command/Key Billets and include project manager, product manager, contracting brigade commander, contracting battalion commander, and acquisition director (both at the colonel and lieutenant colonel level).

 Operational Assignments